-Feel the temperature of their body, ideally underneath amongst their fur.
+Feel the temperature of their body, ideally underneath their fur.
 Do they feel cool to the touch?
 You should know how warm your hedgehog feels normally when you pick them up so it should be obvious if they are significantly cooler than normal.

 What to do if a hedgehog attempts to hibernate

-Although it may seem counterintuitive, the one thing you shouldn’t do if your hedgehog starts to hibernate (know as attempted hibernation) is to try and warm it up too quickly as this can be very dangerous and can send them into shock.
+Although it may seem counterintuitive, the one thing you shouldn’t do if your hedgehog starts to hibernate (known as attempted hibernation) is to try and warm it up too quickly as this can be very dangerous and can send them into shock.

 So do not put it in a warm water bath or use some other means to increase its body heat quickly such as a hair dryer, a heat pad turned right up or putting them in front of your fire.